Zeta roars out of U.S. Gulf of Mexico with damaging winds, storm surge

 A Louisiana landfall would make Zeta the fifth named storm to directly strike the state this year after Cristobal, Marco, Laura and Delta.
 Tropical Storm Beta went ashore over the border in Texas, bringing winds and flooding rains.

-Reporting by Erwin Seba and Gary McWilliams; editing by John Stonestreet and Alistair Bell
+Reporting by Erwin Seba and Gary McWilliams; editing by John Stonestreet, Alistair Bell and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.